 What is understood by most able?

-The Council for the Curriculum, Examinations & Assessment (CCEA) has used the term most able to describe those students who are achieving or who have the potential to achieve a level substantially beyond the rest of their peer group at Kingsthorpe College.
-‘Most able’ encompasses students who are able across the curriculum.
+The Council for the Curriculum, Examinations & Assessment (CCEA) has used the term Most Able to describe those students who are achieving or who have the potential to achieve a level substantially beyond the rest of their peer group.
+At Kingsthorpe College, ‘Most Able’ encompasses students who demonstrate this capacity across the curriculum.

 Who are most able students?

 Most Able students are high performers across all areas of the curriculum this has been determined by either their academic attainment at the end of year 6 or their GCSE results.
 These students have the potential to academically achieve substantially beyond their peer group.

 Why is supporting most able students important?

 At Kingsthorpe College we believe time and resources should be dedicated to this group of young people, not only to raise aspiration but also to provide tailored opportunities to further enhance their subject understanding away from the classroom environment.

 We believe that this group of young people have the innate capabilities to achieve.
 The Most Able programme aims to provide academic, pastoral and real world opportunities to not only help them to realise these capabilities but also drive them on to succeed beyond the results they will achieve at Kingsthorpe College and go on to exceptional destinations, whether that be through university, higher level apprenticeships or a variety of other prestigious routes that our students take.

 What is the experience for students at KS3 and KS4?

 For years 7 to 11, students create, in conjunction with the Strategic Lead for Most Able, an Exceptional Education Plan (EEP) which identifies three targets for the academic year, focusing specifically on the areas that each individual student wants to work on.
 These plans are then reviewed across the year to measure students’ progress towards their own goals and aspirations.